ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * The path component of the URI Template MUST start with a slash "/".

-* All template variables MUST be within the path component of the URI.
+* All template variables MUST be within the path or query components of the URI.

 * The URI template MUST contain the two variables "target_host" and "target_port" and MAY contain other variables.